 The USCG and other law enforcement agency requirements for fire extinguishers are only the minimum needed.
-Your Cobalt boat is equipped with at least one portable fire extinguisher.
+Your Cobalt boat is equipped with at least one portable fire extinguisher and may have fixed fire extinguishers in the generator compartment and in the engine compartment (fixed fire extinguishers are normally an option on most Cobalt boats).
+If you are in question of whether your boat is equipped with fixed fire extinguishers, contact your authorized Cobalt dealer.
 For the location of your fire extinguisher, refer to Section 1, Layout.
 Remember, install extra extinguishers where they might be needed.
 Inspect extinguishers on a regular basis.